 "I want to be the role model I never had, and that's what all this is for" - N.G

-Nadia has recently announced her official partnership with WATER FIRST as their very first ambassador.
-This NGO helps to address water challenges in Indigenous communities in Canada through education, training and meaningful collaboration.
+As a WATER FIRST ambassador, Nadia gifts her voice and time to bring awareness to the programs that address water challenges in Indigenous communities in Canada through education, training and meaningful collaboration.

 Since it launch in 2017, Nadia has served on the lived experience advisory committee for the Child Welfare PAC Canada.
 A registered Canadian charity that advocates for a progressive child welfare system.

 Nadia bringing awareness to Dreamcatcher's clean water program as one of their voice ambassadors.
 This program provides community funding for Indigenous reservations with unsafe drinking water and is committed to increasing awareness of this issue while providing short-term water filtration solutions until permanent infrastructure is built.